JaredsWebApplications/Cella-Ant-x15/README.md

   2. Navigate to the driver.html file wihtin the folder.
 Right-click on the file and select "Open".
 The p5 program should start immediately.
-You should see what looks to be a  grid (white lines on black background) with row/column headers and some of the grid cells colored.
-See the picture pix-js-cellaAnt.jpg.
+You should see what looks to be a 41x41 grid (white lines on black background) with and some of the grid cells colored.
+See the picture pix-js-cellaAnt.jpg

-	NOTE: (brian) I named the picture file pix-js-cellaAnt.jpg, and will upload the file on my github branch
+	NOTE: (brian) I will name the picture file "pix-js-cellaAnt.jpg", and will upload that file on my github branch

 ## KNOWN BUGS:

+	J & M: need ur input/thoughts

-## WARNINGS:
+## WARNINGS

+	J & M: need ur input/thoughts

 ## TESTING

+	J & M: need ur input/thoughts

-## ISSUES:
+## ISSUES

+	J & M & B: need ur input/thoughts

   Note: determine what to write if no known issues

-## CREDITS:
+## CREDITS

-   - list out 3rd party ref/material here
+list out 3rd party ref/material here:
    - siskas reference:

    " Some code was borrowed and modified from Stuart's book.
      Introducing JavaScript Game Development: Build a 2D Game from the Ground Up, by Graeme Stuart, 2018, 209 pages.

      And, of course, thanks to the HTML and P5.js developers. "

+		                     ~

 ============ this is what siska has on his readme.txt example file ==============